Playing God (ethics): In artificial intelligence

 Deep Blue, a computer similar to this one defeated chess world champion Garry Kasparov in May 1997.
 It is the first computer to win a match against a world champion.
 Photo taken at the Computer History Museum.

 Artificial intelligence has been a frequent topic of moral questioning in the 21st century.
 Many deem the human creation of another dimension where the being is sentient and possibly near identical to human intelligence to be an act of playing God.
 Contrary to bioethics and geo-engineering, artificial intelligence does not physically intervene in nature and its processes.
 Since the invention of the Internet and complex computing systems and algorithms, artificial intelligence has exponentially improved and is now used in everyday technology.
 The term "artificial intelligence" contrasts that of natural intelligence, displayed by biological organisms.
 Major organisations around the world, including the United Nations, have commented on the relationship between artificial intelligence and the impact it may have on human lives in a negative way.
 UN Secretary-General António Guterres noted that AI drone strikes have the capability to possibly go rogue and take lives without human involvement.
 Other practices of AI can include many other matters, such as Deep Blue, the IBM supercomputer that is capable of beating grandmasters at chess.

 Criticism

 Philip Ball has argued that "playing God" is a meaningless and dangerous cliché that has no basis in theology.
-He claims that it was adopted as a rhetorical weapon by bioethicist "theocons", and owes its origin as a meme to the 1931 film version of Frankenstein, and has been used by journalists to refer to things they disagree with.
+He claims that it was adopted as a rhetorical weapon by bioethicist "theocons", and owes its origin as a reference to the 1931 film version of Frankenstein, and has been used by journalists to refer to things they disagree with.
 Alexandre Erler, in response to Ball, has argued that while the phrase is not meaningless, it is extremely vague and requires further clarification for it to be useful within the context of an argument.